 Model Summary b Model R R Square Adjusted R Square Std.
 Error of the Estimate Durbin-Watson 1 .981a .962 .947 6298.029 2.799 a.
-Predictor rs: (Constan t), Benefits, V Vages b.
-Dependent Variable: Productive Working Hours G G 1 1 .
-1 · anaaaaa
+Predicto a.
+Predictors: (Constant), Benefits, Wages b.
+Dependent Variable: Productive Working Hours

 The coefficient of determination (R Square) value obtained is 0.962, indicating that 96.2% of the variation in Productive Working Hours can be explained by the Benefits and Wages variables in this model.
 In other words, this regression model is very effective in predicting Productive Working Hours based on these factors.
-The adjusted R Square value obtained was 0.947, indicating that the model also has excellent predictive power after correcting for the number of independent variables used.
+The Adjusted R Square value obtained is 0.947, indicating that the model also has excellent predictive power after correcting for the number of independent variables used.